 StoneWall's team can deliver both.
 A standard detailing process – involving design documents, followed by changes that require Requests for Information (RFI’s), and finally bids to complete those changes – can be lengthy and cumbersome.

-The engineers at StoneWall can engineer modules for transportation loads, incorporating features that limit the amount of field work and enhance operations while keeping owner’s fabrication costs down.
+The engineers at PES can engineer modules for transportation loads, incorporating features that limit the amount of fieldwork and enhance operations while keeping the owner’s fabrication costs down.